"I don't need their good opinions,

 What's your involvement in your synagogue?

-Shayna: Right now, I lead songleading in K-1 and third grade.
+Shayna: Right now, I lead singing for kids in kindergarten, first, and third grade.
 I also help out with sing!.
-Lucas Bennett (the other songleader) and I love to sing to the kindergarteners.
+Lucas Bennett (the other song leader) and I love to sing to the kindergarteners.
 They're so well-behaved, and they love to

-Laura: Shayna also sings at the third Friday of the month with Lucas and Cantorial Soloist Sandy Messinger-Aguilar, and she co-leads the synagogue's special needs services with Rabbi Ben David.
+Laura: Shayna also sings at the third Friday of the month with Lucas and Cantorial Soloist Sandy Messinger-Aguilar and co-leads the synagogue's special needs services with Rabbi Ben David.

 Shayna: I love the opening and Shabbat songs, like "Hinei Mah Tov" - the one where everyone repeats after you.
 I also like the closing song, "Od Yavo Shalom Aleinu."

 Laura: This past High Holidays, she wanted to sing "R'tze" by Stephen Richards.
-It's such a serious song, but Cantor Sandy has known Shayna since she was young, so they decided to let her sing it.
-She did such a beautiful job on Rosh HaShanah evening that she was asked to sing it again on the morning of Yom Kippur.
+It's such a serious song, but she did such a beautiful job on Rosh HaShanah evening that she was asked to sing it again on the morning of Yom Kippur.

 What can you tell us about your experience with EPIC Players?